Leading from length

 When you have a sequence of touching honours leading the top of that sequence let's partner know about your holding in the suit.
 The lead of an honour shows the honour below but denies the honour above.

-On the following hand South leads the ♠Q. North now knows that South has the ♠J but not the ♠K
+On this hand South leads the ♠Q. North now knows that South has the ♠J but not the ♠K

 4th highest